 Artist, writer, and community organizer Alan Lau grew up in Paradise, California.
 In his first book, The Buddha Bandits Down Highway 99, Lau recalls early memories of his grandmother teaching him calligraphy in her kitchen – his first experience with the brush.
-After earning his BA in Art from the University of California – Santa Cruz in 1976, Lau traveled to Japan where he studied sumi-e and brush painting.
-After settling in Seattle, Lau developed a visual style inspired by the traditional brush painting techniques, but unfettered by strict tradition.
+After traveling to Japan to study sumi-e and nanga brush painting under Toriumi Nirakushi, Lau attended the University of California – Santa Cruz, receiving his BA in Art in 1976.
+By the 1980s, Lau had settled in Seattle and developed his visual style inspired by the traditional brush painting techniques, but unfettered by strict tradition.

 Lau’s style is rooted in the Chinese Literati tradition and Northwest modernism.
 The Chinese calligraphy he learned from his grandmother as a child and the patterned abstractions he did in art school in the 1960s inform his work, as does the traditional brush and sumi-e painting he studied during the 1970s at the Nanga School in Kyoto, Japan with mentor Nirakushi Toriumi.
 Lau’s work is rooted in traditions yet fused with contemporary style and free in his own interpretations.
 Primarily working on delicate Japanese rice paper, Lau layers sumi ink, watercolor, pastel, and other media to create abstract works with great depth yet surprising lightness.